Ciaran Byrne

 Garnering wider recognition, Ciaran made his U.S. television debut in a recurring role on TNT’s critically acclaimed Edward Burns and Steven Spielberg produced crime drama Public Morals, alongside series creator Burns, Michael Rapaport, Neal McDonough, Ruben Santiago-Hudson, and Golden Globe, SAG, and Emmy Award winner Brian Dennehy.

-Michael Mailer Films’ award winning indie period drama The Second Sun marked his feature film debut, with the Irishman succeeding this to further critical acclaim for his portrayal of antihero P.I.
+Michael Mailer Films’ award winning indie period drama The Second Sun marked Ciaran’s feature film debut, with the Irishman succeeding this to further critical acclaim for his portrayal of antihero P.I.
 Angus McGlaughlin in Mailer Tuchman Media’s psychological thriller DieRy, alongside Academy Award nominee Keisha Castle-Hughes.

 With multiple projects in development and Mailer Tuchman Medias’ latest features Storyteller and The Best Friend scheduled for filming in 2024/’25, the former Northern Ireland builder has entirely embraced his second act.